truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/31-linked-discourses-on-centaurs.md

 the company of the gods who live in fragrant roots."

 <!--pg-->
-### N 31.4--12 Nine Discourses On Givers of Fragrant Heartwood, Etc. *Sāragandhādidātāsuttanavaka*
+### SN 31.4--12 Nine Discourses On Givers of Fragrant Heartwood, Etc. *Sāragandhādidātāsuttanavaka*

 At Sāvatthī.